WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 {{SRI}}.
 They need a way to transmit the signature with the response, which this proposal could provide.

+However, their needs also differ in some significant ways:

-However, with the `integrity="ed25519-[public-key]"` attribute, they don't need the key that signs the signature (which is conveyed in that attribute) to be also trusted to sign arbitrary content for an origin.
+1. The `integrity="ed25519-[public-key]"` attribute and CSP-based ways of expressing a public key don't need the signing key to be also trusted to sign arbitrary content for an origin.
+2. Some uses of SRI want to constrain subresources to be vouched for by a third-party, rather than just being signed by the subresource's author.

+While we can design this system to cover both origin-trusted and simple-key signatures, we should check that this is better than having two separate systems for the two kinds of signatures.

 ## Offline websites {#uc-offline-websites}